mchizmar/learnathon/README.md

     * In the ethereum directory, execute the following command (see details about command below):
         * geth --datadir chaindata --networkid 63 --identity "node1" --etherbase=0x30855962411de128042b5d5c495c5c67a3b6498a --rpc --rpcport 8885 --rpccorsdomain “*” --rpcaddr "0.0.0.0" --rpcapi db,eth,net,web3,personal,miner --ws --wsorigins="*" --wsapi db,eth,net,web3,personal --port 30303 --nodiscover --maxpeers 10 --verbosity 3 --unlock 0 --password chaindata/password.txt --mine --minerthreads=5
     * This outputs to the screen.
 You can stop the server by hitt Ctrl-C.
-    * You can now use the convience script to start the server.
+    * You can now use the convience script to start the server in the background:
-        * cp
+        * cp learnathon/setting-up-a-miner/startgeth.sh .
+        * chmod 755 startgeth.sh
+        * ./startgeth.sh
+        * This pipes the logs to chaindata/logs directory.

     * Thats it.
 You have started a node **BUT** its not officially connected to the network yet thats coming in the "Adding a Peer".